timchenggu123/TOCgenerator/README.md

 - This is a macro capable of generating a table of contents for your word document (mainly reports)

 Please note:
 - Section titles must be in their own paragraphs and follow the format such as "2.0 Methodology".
-No particular formatting is required.
+No particular text formatting is required.
 - Figures must be anchored to their titles or names
 - All section names and figure names should not exceed one line in length